open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 telemetry, and exports it to a wide variety of observability back-ends using its components.
 For a conceptual overview of the Collector, read the [introduction][].

-The following tutorial shows how to deploy the Collector in agent mode and send telemetry to it using the default configuration and the [telemetrygen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen) utility.
+The following tutorial shows how to deploy the Collector and send telemetry to it using the default configuration and the [telemetrygen](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/cmd/telemetrygen) utility.

 ## Prerequisites